saikrishnamusunuru/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

    ``"max_team_size": 5``

-   Max Team Size should
+   Course Max Team Size has a hard limit and cannot exceed 500.
+   That said, in practice, teams should rarely have many learners in them at all.
+   If you have a use case where a large number of users need to be in a team, consider using discussions rather than teams.

 #.
 To specify team-sets within which teams can be created, add entries under
    ``"team_sets"``.

-For each team-set, provide a description, name, and ID as shown in the example.
-You may also optionally provide a ``"type"`` for each team-set, which sets the visibility and access for teams.
-Different ``"type"`` values are explained in the next section.
+    - For each team-set, provide a description, name, and ID as shown in the example.

+    - You may also optionally provide a ``"type"`` for each team-set, which sets the visibility and access for teams.
+Different ``"type"`` values are explained in the next section, :ref:`Team-set Types`

+    - Team-sets may also specify an optional ``"max_team_size"`` setting.
+      This setting will override the ``max_team_size`` set on the course as a whole.

+        + Example: The course ``max_team_size`` is fairly high to allow for larger teams.
+If for one assignment you would like to have students work in smaller groups,  you can set the ``max_team_size`` on the team-set for that assignment to a smaller value and override the course's setting for that team-set

+        + The opposite of this example works as well, you can specify a value either smaller or larger than the course's value

    Make sure that you enclose all of the sets of team-set values within a set of square brackets, with a comma after the closing square bracket.